How well LLM-based test generation techniques perform with newer LLM versions?: Experimental design

 \textbf{Efficiency:} We use the number of LLM queries to determine the cost of the execution of each workflow, since the LLM queries represent the most computationally intensive part of the approaches studied~\cite{chattester/10.1145/3660783}.
 For commercial models, queries also represent a real-cost component.
 Please note that failed API requests caused by unexpected external errors (e.g., network timeouts) are excluded from the analysis.
 Hence, the cost reported represents the exact number of requests that each implementation under evaluation requires.

+\textbf{Significance:} We employ the Mann–Whitney U test~\cite{mann1947test} to assess whether observed differences between approaches are statistically significant.
+Following standard practice, we consider results to be statistically significant when the p-value is less than 0.05.

-\textbf{Compilation and passing rates:} To use the effectiveness metrics described earlier, all non-compiling and failing tests must first be excluded.
-For a more detailed analysis, we categorize failing tests into two groups: non-compiling tests and non-passing tests.
-The LLM-based unit test generation tools evaluated in this study already incorporate partial mechanisms to filter such invalid tests.
-Nevertheless, to ensure consistency across approaches, we apply a uniform post-processing step to remove invalid code as follows:
+\textbf{Compilation and passing rates:} To compute effectiveness metrics, all failing tests must be excluded.
+We classify failing tests as either non-compiling or non-passing.
+Although the evaluated LLM-based tools partially filter invalid tests, we apply a uniform post-processing step for consistency:

-\begin{itemize} \item Test methods or classes that do not compile are removed.
-This also applies to any helper classes generated by the LLM. \item If an entire file fails to compile (e.g., due to incorrect import statements), the file is removed.
-In cases where compilation fails solely due to a naming mismatch (e.g., the class name does not match the filename because of configuration issues), the mismatch is automatically corrected. \end{itemize}
+\begin{itemize} \item Remove test methods, classes, or helper classes that do not compile. \item Remove files that fail to compile entirely (e.g., due to import errors).
+Minor naming mismatches are automatically corrected. \end{itemize}

 Based on such a filtering mechanism, we compute the compilation rate as such:

 For the passing rate, we consider tests that compile and pass.
 We measure the passing rate as such: